Program for System Admission

 Selected students who are denied freshman admission to Texas A&M University may be offered an opportunity to participate in the Program for System Admission (PSA).
 Through this alternative admission program, selected students may enroll in one of the Texas A&M University System Institutions that participate in PSA with the goal of returning to Texas A&M University in College Station after successful completion of their first year in college.

-- Students must respond to the PSA offer via the Applicant Information System (AIS) by May 1
+- Students must respond to the PSA offer via the Applicant Information System (AIS) by May 1.
+The priority deadline to accept your PSA offer is March 15.

 To qualify for automatic admission via the PSA, students must meet the following criteria: